mxagar/eda_fe_summary/README.md

 		- rare labels.
 	- Replace categorical levels with few counts (rare) with `'other'`.
 - Categorical feature encoding:
+	- Note: we can encode single columns!
+Just pass the single column to the encoder.
 	- One-hot encoding / dummy variables: `get_dummies()`; use `drop_first=True` to avoid multi-colinearity issues!
 		- Alternative: `sklearn.preprocessing.OneHotEncoder`.
 		- In general, `sklearn` encoders are objects that can be saved and have attributes and methods: `classes_`, `transform()`, `inverse_transform()`, etc.